akuse-app/akuse/README.md

 ```

 Next, go to [this link](https://anilist.co/settings/developer) and create a new AniList API Client.
-As Redirect I, you can insert akuse://index and it should work.
+As Redirect Uri, you can insert akuse://index and it should work.
 Now go inside the src/modules folder and create a clientData.js file with a structure like this:

 ```